-When team building first comes to mind you probably think of trust falls and corporate’s version of summer camp activities.
+When team building first comes to mind, you might think of trust falls and the corporate’s version of summer camp activities.
 There are a ton of new and unique ways companies can incorporate team building into weekly activities without it being a boring exercise.
 Team building can help stimulate a positive environment and improve overall work performance.

 Have your employees expressed feelings of stress during the workweek?
 Have you recently hired new employees?
-Team building is a great way to let loose and improve communication and collaboration among your employees!
-Today we’re going to discuss the importance of team building in your workplace culture, as well as discussing fun ways of how you can incorporate them!
+Team building is a great way to let loose while improving communication and collaboration among your employees!
+This article dives into the importance of team building in your workplace culture, as well as fun ways of how you can incorporate them!